 - Sift flour, salt and yeast in the bowl of your stand mixer equipped with the dough hook attachment, make a hole in the middle.

-- Add sugar to warm milk, stir to dissolve then pour mixture in the hole.
+- Add sugar to warm (never use hot!) milk, stir to dissolve then pour mixture in the hole.

-- Add 1 + 1/2 egg and set the machine on low speed.
-When the ingredients are roughly combined, add melted butter and continue kneading on low until a shiny ball of dough is formed, no longer sticking to the bowl (5-10 min).
+- Add egg and yolk, set machine to low.
+When the ingredients are roughly combined, add butter and continue kneading on medium until a shiny ball of dough is formed, no longer sticking to the bowl (5-10 min).

-- Remove hooks and let dough rise at room temperature for 45 min.
+- Place dough in a lightly floured bowl, cover and let rise at room temperature until doubled in size, about 45 min.

-- Pour out on a lightly floured surface and turn over a few times gently pressing.
-Divide dough to as many balls of equal volume as the number of braids you want and let rest for 15 min.
+- Turn dough onto a lightly floured surface, divide to as many balls of equal volume as the number of braids you want and let rest for 15 min.

 - Roll balls into strands and braid loosely.
 Line a baking sheet with parchment paper and lay the challah on it.

-- Wash with the lightly beaten egg, let rise for an additional 30 min., wash with egg again and bake in a preheated oven at 175 °C for 30-45 min. until dark golden.
+- Wash with the lightly beaten egg, let rise for an additional 30 min.
+Wash with egg again and bake in a preheated oven at 175 °C for 30-45 min. until dark golden.
+Enjoy!

 Once you feel comfortable with the dough, braiding challah is great fun and your loved ones will be sooo impressed with your new talent!
-You will find tons of tutorials on the different braiding patterns out there, but here’s a basic 3-strand braid step-by-step to give you an idea:
+You will find tons of tutorials on the different braiding patterns out there.

-Hope you are now convinced and will give homemade challah a shot.
+Hope you are feeling more confident about working with yeast and will give homemade challah a shot.
 I’d love to hear how yours turned out, so let me know!